sel4-cap/OBSOLETE-seL4-DevKit-Doc/seL4-doc/src/appendices/add_odroidc2.md

-As part of the review of the [New Platform](uboot_library_add_platform.md) and [New Driver](uboot_library_add_driver.md) sections of this guide, we ported the UBoot Driver Library to build with seL4 on the Odroid-C2 platform.
+As part of the review of the [New Platform](uboot_library_add_platform.md) and [New Driver](uboot_library_add_driver.md) sections of this guide, we ported the U-Boot Driver Library to build with seL4 on the Odroid-C2 platform.

 This appendix gives details of how this was achieved, following the structure of those earlier sections, but adding details of exact changes to each file.

-Our goal is to get the UBoot [test applications](uboot_driver_usage.md)) running on the Odroid-C2.
+Our goal is to get the U-Boot [test applications](uboot_driver_usage.md)) running on the Odroid-C2.

 ## Repository setup and forks